codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 Preference                 Default                Options                    Description
 ========================== ====================== ========================== =============================================================
 **enabled**                TRUE                   TRUE / FALSE               Enable or disable migrations.
-**path**                   'Database/Migrations/' None                       The path to your migrations folder.
 **table**                  migrations             None                       The table name for storing the schema version number.
 **timestampFormat**        Y-m-d-His\_                                        The format to use for timestamps when creating a migration.
 ========================== ====================== ========================== =============================================================